-The Electronic Information Exchange System (EIES)
+IRC History -- Electronic Information Exchange System (EIES)

 The EIES development was funded by the National Science Foundation to build on previous systems and experiences and further explore the potential for computer conferencing.
 Accessible by telephone line dial-in or computer networks, it was hosted at the Computerized Conferencing Center of the New Jersey Institute of Technology, and at its peak had more than 2,000 subscribers from companies such as Exxon and IBM, Government agencies such as NASA, and universities around the United States.
 The system was used to deliver courses, conduct conferencing sessions, and facilitate research.